sharonchen9593/landmarks/README.md

-# React-Starter-Template
+# Landmarks

 ## Summary ##
-  Boilerplate template to start using React and Node.js that also works on Heroku.
+  Users can upload pictures (or url of pictures if that's easier) that they find of places they want to go, but they're not sure what or where it is.

+  API will return the location and user can add it to their favorites list.

 ## How to Get Started ##
   In your terminal run
   ```
   >npm install
   ```